 1.)
 Full-fat, grass-fed dairy is real food—milk in its truest form— (not processed like the low fat versions), and when we eat real food, our body (and digestion) knows what’s up;

 2.)
 The fats in dairy help us DIGEST our food and absorb vitamins and minerals in the first place.
 In order to absorb calcium, for instance, we need Vitamin D—a fat soluble vitamin.
 Low-fat and fat-free versions miss this—making them MORE indigestible;

 3.)
 Full-fat, grass-fed versions of yogurt and kefir contain natural probiotics.
 Low fat versions that are heated, processed and chemically treated do not (the probiotics are eradicated or made very little).

-Dairy may still not agree with you 100%, but experiment by trying the full-fat, grass-fed plain versions, or if anything, sister foods—like Goat’s Milk.
+4.)
+Full-fat, grass-fed makes you more satiated.
+Fat=satisfaction.
+Without it, we want more or get hungry within an hour or two.Dairy may still not agree with you 100%, but experiment by trying the full-fat, grass-fed plain versions, or if anything, sister foods—like Goat’s Milk.
 My favorite as of late?
 Kefir—particularly Goat’s Milk Kefir (Bonus: It’s stacked with probiotics as well since it is a fermented food).